In Your Community » Pierce » Construction Projects »

 Tree trimming and removal: To prepare for replacement of the existing transmission line with the current standard 115 kV line, PSE trimmed and removed trees along approximately five miles of existing transmission line between our Woodland substation in Puyallup and our Fern Hill substation in Tacoma.

-Upgrade transmission line: PSE rebuilt and relocated 4.5 miles of 55 kV transmission line to our now current 115 kV standard from South Tacoma Way to the Gravelly Lake substation in Lakewood (see project map).
+- Transmission line upgrade: PSE rebuilt and relocated 4.5 miles of 55 kV transmission line to our now current 115 kV standard from South Tacoma Way to the Gravelly Lake substation in Lakewood.

 What is a transmission line?